ivardesign/viva-la-vue-workshop/README.md

 **Props** are like data that come from ***outside*** of the component.
 Specifically, it comes from a parent component.

 In our case, App.vue is the “parent” component, and `BouncingBall.vue` is the “child” component.
 This means we can pass data *from App.vue* ***into*** `BouncingBall.vue`.
 + Note: "Props" is short for "Properties."
-We are passing "properties" into a component.
+We are passing *data properties* into a component.

 Let’s set that up!